holoAssist/holoassist.github.io/data_links/README.md

 - **Noun**: This is the generic noun that is part of the Coarse-Grained Action sentence.
     - Example 1: GoPro
     - Example 2: Leg

-To convert the raw annotation into the format we used in the benchmark experiments, you can either run the [label processing script](src/data_2221/process_labels.py) or use our processed the labels in the [links](#download-the-data-and-annotations) above.